Everyone Has Certain Basic Rights, No Matter Who Is President!

 For a larger file and to access multiple languages, you can view or download these Know Your Rights cards from United We Dream so you know what to do if you encounter with law enforcement or an ICE official.

 The administration has said it intends to deport those with criminal convictions, but ICE has also detained people who have been charged but not convicted, as well as people with no criminal record at all.
-ICE usually identifies the person they want to detain and then go to their homes or workplaces, sometimes to the courts and jails, especially in cities that do not explicitly uphold sanctuary city policies.
+ICE usually identifies the person they want to detain and then goes to their homes or workplaces, sometimes to the courts and jails, especially in cities that do not explicitly uphold sanctuary city policies.
 However, they have also picked people up on the streets and often they pick up people along the way who were not the original target.

 Here are some guidelines for what you can or should do in different situations: